 Los Angeles welcomed back a familiar face, as Liz Bautch came out of a four-year retirement to reclaim her post.
 In Miami, Adam Levetzow took over for Richard Head, bringing fresh energy to the franchise, while Mason Bautch made history in Green Bay as the youngest General Manager in Big 12 history.

-The league also returned to its free-to-play format, a decision that would endure for several seasons and rekindle the original Big 12 spirit of competition.
+The league also returned to its free-to-play format, a decision that would endure for several seasons and rekindle the original spirit of competition.
 The 2021 campaign produced one of the most balanced seasons in league history — all four teams in the West Division finished at or above .500 and advanced to the playoffs, mirroring the East Division’s rare feat from 2016.
-When the dust settled, Cory Colvin’s Brooklyn squad hoisted the Big 12 Championship trophy, marking the franchise’s second title and tying Vegas for the second-most championships in league history.
+When the dust settled, Cory Colvin’s Brooklyn squad hoisted the championship trophy, marking the franchise’s second title and tying Vegas for the second-most championships in league history.

 The following year, 2022, saw something nearly unprecedented: every General Manager returned.
 Tight playoff races and divisional battles made it one of the most competitive seasons on record.
-In a stunning underdog run, second-year GM Mason Bautch guided the Green Bay Blizzard to their first-ever Big 12 Championship — knocking off top-seeded Los Angeles and ultimately defeating Dan Shilts’ Northern Arizona Wranglers in a matchup of first-time finalists.
-At just 20 years old, Mason became the youngest champion in Big 12 history.
+In a stunning underdog run, second-year GM Mason Bautch guided the Green Bay Blizzard to their first-ever league championship — knocking off top-seeded Los Angeles in the Divisonal Playoffs and ultimately defeating Dan Shilts’ Northern Arizona Wranglers in a matchup of first-time finalists.
+At just 11 years old, Mason became the youngest champion in league history.

 Scoring also evolved, as the league introduced bonus points for every first down, fueling explosive offensive performances.
 By season’s end, five teams ranked among the top six in all-time single-season scoring.
-The year concluded with the Milwaukee Mustangs capturing their second Big 12 Championship, defeating the Northern Arizona Wranglers in a high-scoring thriller — a fitting finale to a three-year stretch defined by resilience, renewal, and relentless innovation.
+The year concluded with the Milwaukee Mustangs capturing their second league championship, defeating the Northern Arizona Wranglers in a high-scoring thriller — a fitting finale to a three-year stretch defined by resilience, renewal, and relentless innovation.

 The 2024 season marked a pivotal chapter of nostalgia and transformation for the Big 12 Fantasy League.
-Five franchises — the Cedar Rapids Titans, Green Bay Blizzard, Miami Inferno, Northern Arizona Wranglers, and Cleveland Gladiators — welcomed new General Managers.
+Five franchises — the Cedar Rapids Titans, Cleveland Gladiators, Miami Inferno, Northern Arizona Wranglers, and the Vegas Knight Hawks — welcomed new General Managers.
 Many of these leaders though were familiar faces from the league’s early years, bringing both renewed energy and a sense of continuity to the Big 12’s evolving landscape.

 The 2024 campaign proved to be a storybook season for Green Bay, as the Blizzard captured their second championship in three years, cementing their status as one of the league’s most successful modern-era franchises under General Manager Mason Bautch.

-Following the season, the franchise announced a bold rebranding — moving away from its Wisconsin roots and unveiling a new identity as the Tucson Sugar Skulls ahead of the 2025 season.
-The move symbolized a fresh start and geographic expansion for the league, further emphasizing the Big 12’s reach beyond the Midwest.
+Following the season, the Blizzard franchise announced a bold rebranding — moving away from its Wisconsin roots and unveiling a new identity as the Tucson Sugar Skulls ahead of the 2025 season.
+The move symbolized a fresh start and geographic expansion for the league, further emphasizing the Big 12’s reach across the country.

 The 2025 campaign carried a sense of both excitement and finality.
 It would mark the final season under the traditional redraft format, with a transition to a multi-year keeper system featuring salary caps planned for 2026.
 Competition was fierce, as teams not only chased a championship but also looked to position themselves strategically for the next era of league play.

-When the dust settled, the 2025 CHAMPION claimed the final title of the redraft era — closing a memorable chapter in league history.
+When the dust settled, the Boston Brawlers claimed the final title of the redraft era and the franchise's first ever championship — closing a memorable chapter in league history.
 In many ways, 2025 served as both a farewell to the league’s roots and a bridge to its future, blending the nostalgia of familiar rivalries with anticipation for a bold new era of year-round planning, auction strategy, and long-term roster construction.

-Draft day will never look the same.
-Each summer becomes a high-stakes combination of auction strategy, contract decisions, developmental bets, and future roster construction.
-Every move — from a blockbuster trade to a speculative rookie stash — now carries consequences that echo across future years.
+Draft day would never be the same.
+Each spring became a high-stakes convergence of auction strategy, contract management, developmental bets, and long-term roster construction.
+Every decision — from a blockbuster trade to a speculative rookie stash — now carries consequences that echo across future seasons.

-This evolution is built to intensify rivalries, reward the sharpest minds, and create storylines that unfold over seasons rather than Sundays.
-As the GLFL kicks off this bold new era, one thing remains unchanged: the relentless chase for glory that defines every manager aiming to hoist the Lakefront Bowl trophy.
+This evolution was designed to deepen rivalries, reward long-term vision, and create storylines that unfold over years rather than Sundays.
+As the GLFL entered this bold new chapter, one thing remained unchanged: the relentless pursuit of glory by every manager chasing the ultimate prize — hoisting the Lakefront Bowl trophy.